Table of contents

 Last but certainly not least is Clair, the open source project that helps teams by providing a static analysis to find vulnerabilities in their Docker or appc containers.

 Clair draws data from a range of vulnerability sources, constantly updating as new issues arise.
-There are also a number of useful integrations with other open source projects that make working with Clair as one of your container security tools even easier, including a few container registries like Quay.io and Dockyard.
+There are also a number of useful integrations with other open source projects that make working with Clair as one of your container security scanning tools even easier, including a few container registries like Quay.io and Dockyard.

 Check out their GitHub page for more information or to try it out for yourself.